Sunsett5/Replication-of-Currency-Boards-in-Retrospect-and-Prospect/README.md

 <ins>Consolidating spreadsheets</ins>

-To consolidate all spreadsheets into 1 main spreadsheet, run the following notebook in the folder MainSpreadsheet.
-Duplicated series are taken from WEO database.
-Then, we fill any missing datapoints with data from IFS database and Wolf et al.'s orinal spreadsheet in order.
-Some nominal series such as price level and nominal GDP may have some discrepancies, but the growth rate series are reliable.
+To consolidate all spreadsheets into 1 main spreadsheet, run the following notebooks in the folder MainSpreadsheet.
+Duplicated series are taken from WEO database first.
+Then, we fill any missing datapoints with data from IFS database and Wolf et al.'s orinal spreadsheet in that order.
+Due to rebasing issues, some nominal series such as price level and nominal GDP may have some discrepancies, but the growth rate series are reliable.

-1. WEO-base.ipynb
+1. Wolf-base.ipynb
-2. IFS-base.ipynb
+2. WEO-base.ipynb
-3. Wolf-base.ipynb
+3. IFS-base.ipynb
 4. Combine-excel.ipynb

-The consolidated spreadsheet is located in "MainSpreadsheet/CombinedData.xlsx" and is ready for statistical tests.
-When new data are available, you can use the first three files to create updated spreadsheets.
+The consolidated spreadsheet is located at "MainSpreadsheet/CombinedData.xlsx" and is ready for statistical tests.
+When new data are available, you can rerun notebook 2-4 to create updated spreadsheets.

 <ins>Statistical tests</ins>